JTWP-org/pullAfile/README.md

 <hr>

-make the script run every so often ( will be setting it in minutes )
+make the script run every so often ( will be setting it in minutes ) with the way i have it below it will run every 10 mins

 `
 crontab -e